Virginia Military Basic Pay Deduction

 - The spouse is present in Virginia solely to be with their service member spouse who is permanently stationed in Virginia in compliance with military orders

-- The income received by the spouse in Virginia is from wages or salaries earned as an employee, or is derived from certain limited self-employment.
+- The income received by the spouse in Virginia is from wages or salaries earned as an employee or derived from certain limited self-employment.

-If the military spouse meets the eligibility requirements they can avoid Virginia state tax being withheld from their pay by providing their employer with Form VA-4 Personal Exemption Worksheet.
+If the military spouse meets the eligibility requirements, the taxpayer can avoid Virginia state tax being withheld from their pay by providing their employer with Form VA-4 Personal Exemption Worksheet.

 - Income Subject to Tax